 In the media, Assad frequently portrays his regime as the victim of domestic terrorism.
 He remains vague about what the regime itself could have done differently, telling Spain's newspaper that there were only "mistakes that have been made in different places."

 In the same interview, he said he would allow opposition fighters to enter the political process after the war and claimed he has released political prisoners - a stance that depicts him as the conflict's sole sensible politician.

 Yet for those who have been watching Assad hold the dangling carrot of reform for years, such a statement may seem dubious.

-With the current consensus that Syria's civil war will go on for a long, long time, commentators fear that the international community will turn to Assad as its last resort.
-This possibility seemed to find its embodiment in the British Foreign Secretary Boris Johnson, who wrote that the regime's taking of Aleppo was a positive step - despite Assad being a "vile tyrant".
+With the current consensus that Syria's civil war will for a long, long time, commentators that the international community will turn to Assad as its last resort.
+This possibility seemed to find its embodiment in the British Foreign Secretary Boris Johnson, who that the regime's taking of Aleppo was a positive step - despite Assad being a "vile tyrant".